microsoft/mimic_sepsis/README.md

 This code has been developed as part of RL4H initiative at MSR Montreal.
 Most of the core work has been done by

 - Jayakumar Subramanian (jayakumar.subramanian@gmail.com), Research Intern, MSR Montreal
-- Taylor Killian (twkillian@gmail.com), Ph.D.
+- Taylor Killian (twkillian@cs.toronto.edu), Ph.D.
 Student, University of Toronto

 ---